Tixer87/LMU-Stream-Deck-Showcase/README.md

-# LMU Stream Deck Showcase
+# LMU Stream Deck Showcase – 15-Key Layout

 A compact showcase profile for **Le Mans Ultimate** designed to give a fast and clean entry into replay and camera control on Stream Deck.